-So, armed with great semolina flour, the cheese, and some other things I will mention in later posts, I came home and made fresh pasta for dinner.
-It was fantastic.
-The texture is somewhat different to regular fresh pasta, but it is oh so very very nice.
+I made fresh pasta for dinner.
+It was great.
+The texture is somewhat different to regular fresh pasta, but it is very good.

 To the cooked pasta, I added salt (celtic sea salt) and my home ground pepper, a drizzle of the good olive oil, some chopped parsley from the garden and chunks of the aforementioned Provolone Cheese.
 The cheese just oozed over the pasta.
 Nothing more was needed.